sbt/sbt-avro/README.md

 addSbtPlugin("com.github.sbt" % "sbt-avro" % "3.5.0")
 ```

-Enable the plugin in your `build.sbt` and select the avro version to use:
+Enable the plugin in your `build.sbt` and select the desired avro version to use:

 ```
 enablePlugins(SbtAvro)